Coronary Angiography: A Heartbeat Away from Better Care

 B. Abnormal Results

-Abnormal findings on coronary angiography may include:
+Abnormal findings on a coronary angiogram may include:

 Risks and Considerations